flaviendelangle/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 ];
 ```

-> ⚠️ For now, the row grouping is not using the `valueGetter` property in `GridColDef`.
-In the future, it should use it and the `keyGetter` property would only be necessary when the value returned by `valueGetter` is an object.

 {{"demo": "pages/components/data-grid/group-pivot/GroupingColumnsKeyGetter.js", "bg": "inline", "defaultCodeOpen": false}}

+If your column also have a `valueGetter` property, the value passed to the `keyGetter` property will be the one returned by `valueGetter`.

+{{"demo": "pages/components/data-grid/group-pivot/GroupingColumnsKeyGetterValueGetter.js", "bg": "inline", "defaultCodeOpen": false}}

 ### Group expansion